What is Andon in Lean?

-In some supermarkets or banks, lights are indicating the average queue waiting time, but in most of such cases, you can see that leadership has not trained staff how to resolve the issue - so that the Andon becomes just an indicator of bad service, rather than signal marshaling teams to fix a problem.
+In some supermarkets or banks, lights are indicating the average queue waiting time.
+But in many such cases, you can see that leadership has not trained staff how to resolve the issue - so that the Andon becomes just an indicator of bad service, rather than signal marshaling teams to fix a problem.
 Unfortunately, such implementations have missed the point of Andon completely.

-Andon won’t work in command and control environments
+Andon does not work in command and control environments

 Andons can be lifesavers or bells of foreboding - which it will be for your team depends on the culture that stems from leadership.
-If management encourages workers to come forward with problems, so that they can be resolved, then Andon will work wonders.
-But in uncompromising command and control environments, where there’s no room for error or malfunction, we’ve seen teams go as far as to unplug their Andons.
+If the management encourages workers to come forward with problems, then Andon will work wonders.
+But in uncompromising command and control environments, with no room for error or malfunction, teams can go as far as to unplug their Andons.
 When asked why, they explain that the thing causes management to panic, and they don’t want to get into trouble.

 Now, unplugging the Andons does not remove the problems.
 It only removes a part of the story from management, causing miscommunication, deepening lack of trust, and misaligning all performance metrics, which are missing data of resolving errors as part of the process.